 Where a pupil joins our school, we will request child protection records from the previous educational establishment within the first week of them starting at the school.
+A log of the contact made with the previous school will be kept.

-9. Interagency working
+10. Interagency working

 It is the responsibility of the designated safeguarding lead to ensure that the school is represented at, and that a report is submitted to, any child protection conference called for children on the school roll or previously known to them.
 Where possible and appropriate, any report will be shared in advance with the parent(s) / carer(s).
-The member of staff attending the meeting will be fully briefed on any issues or concerns the school has and be prepared to contribute to the discussions at the conference.
+The member of staff attending the meeting will be fully briefed on any issues or concerns the school has and be prepared to contribute to the discussions.